The Drowned and the Saved (Law & Order)

-"The Drowned and the Saved" is the nineteenth-season finale of the long-running legal drama Law & Order.
-The episode had 7.99 million viewers in the Nielsen ratings.
+"The Drowned and the Saved" is the 22nd and final episode in the nineteenth season of the long-running American legal drama television series Law & Order, and the 433rd episode of the show overall.
+According to Nielsen ratings, the episode was watched by 7.99 million viewers in its original American broadcast, on May 3, 2009, on NBC.

 Development

 Inspired by the corruption charges against Illinois Governor Rod Blagojevich, the episode concludes the storyline begun in "Excalibur."

 Plot

 The murder of a prominent charity executive leads Detectives Lupo and Bernard down a twisted path of political intrigue.
 The detectives discover a connection between the murdered executive's secretary, her ex-boyfriend and a top politician's wife.
 The investigation takes a turn when claims of stalking and blackmail surface, revealing a secret desire for a newly vacated seat in the US Senate.
+The outcome results in interim (appointed) Manhattan District Attorney Jack McCoy winning election to that office.

 Reception

 David Hinckley writes that the "subtly titled 'The Drowned and the Saved,' feels at times self-indulgent.
 The drama itself, by 'L&O' standards, gets a little heavy-handed and clunky."